litmuschaos/litmus-docs/website/docs/concepts/probes.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.runProperties.stopOnFailure</code> can be set to true/false to stop or continue the experiment execution after probe fails</td>
+  <td>The <code>.runProperties.stopOnFailure</code> can be set to true/false to stop or continue the fault execution after probe fails</td>
 </tr>
 </table>